-9. TRAIL Plan (5 points)
+9. Conservation Plan (5 points)

-Name the adopted applicable plan(s), and describe the PROJECT's priority in the plan(s) (local master plan, site development plan, U.S. Fish and Wildlife Service plan, etc.).
+Name the adopted applicable plan(s), and describe the PROJECT's priority in the plan(s) (e.g., NCCP/HCP, Riparian Bird Conservation Plan, watershed plan, Bay-Delta Ecosystem Restoration Program Plan, etc.).

-The maximum number of points will be awarded to PROJECTS which satisfy a high priority need and are discussed in one or more plan(s).
+The maximum number of points will be awarded to PROJECTS which satisfy a high priority need, and are discussed in detail in one or more plan(s).

-PROJECT is a high priority need, and is discussed in detail in one or more plan(s) 5 points PROJECT is not mentioned in any plan, or the APPLICANT did not respond 0 points
+PROJECT satisfies a high priority need, and is discussed in detail in one or more plan(s)5 points PROJECT is not mentioned in any plan, or the APPLICANT did not respond0 points